Martin-Weiss/cif/README.md

 - 20200110-01 update post-inst.sh to create ntp.conf properly
 - 20200110-02 merge Frieders changes to lib and some XMLs
 - 20200508-01 add sles15sp1-template
+- 20200508-02 merge enhancements of Frieder in 2020 (also consolidated services/sles and services/oes)